-The barn has one bedroom with a four-poster double bed, a large kitchen with dining area and a cosy lounge with multi-fuel stove sitting on locally sourced Derbyshire Gritstone hearth.
+The barn has one bedroom with a four-poster double bed, a large kitchen with dining area and a cosy lounge with multi-fuel stove sitting on a Derbyshire Gritstone hearth.
 The bathroom has sink, toilet, heated towel rail, fan heater and a bath with electric shower over.
-Parking for two cars in a private car park behind the barn.
+Parking for two cars in a Private Car Park behind the barn.

 Price you pay includes utilities, all bedding (duvet) and towels.